molnard/wasabipres2019/SanFrancisco_prez.md

 We are building money with bitcoin so we need fungibility too, otherwise bitcoin will fail as a money and it will be useless.

-If we can provide easy (I mean cheap and fast) methods to impove fungibility we improve bitcoin as a money and we impove the privacy of ours!

 # How to be more fungible and more private in practice?

 Adam Gibson who is working on cryptography, bitcoin privacy, fungibility technology from the beginning, and most known as a developer of JoinMarket with Chris Belcher.
-Set up a list with 7 points.
-7 most important rules to follow:

 So here is the list, I will give you couple of seconds to read through it.